 Data processing and networking equipment is sensitive to the quality of the electrical power supplied to it.
 Surges, spikes and brownouts of any kind can damage equipment, cause systems to crash or, in some cases, corrupt data.
 Most data centers and their attendant equipment are equipped with power conditioning of some type.
 (PCs usually have surge suppressors for this reason.)
 Power conditioning can take various forms, but data centers usually have as a minimum an Uninterruptible Power Source (UPS) that filters the power before distributing it to the equipment.
-A UPS may also have a backup battery that will power the equipment for a short interval while waiting for power to stabilize, or allow a graceful shutdown.
+A UPS may also have a backup battery that will power the equipment for a short interval while waiting for power to stabilize or allow a graceful shutdown.
 Emergency lighting should be provided with enough battery time to allow a safe shutdown and evacuation of the area, if necessary.
 Emergency shutdown procedures should be available to personnel.
 Finally, a UPS may be coupled with an auxiliary generator which will supply electricity during a power outage.

 In addition to special power and heating, ventilation and air conditioning, many dedicated data centers have fire suppression systems.
 These systems may be stand alone or tied into a building fire detection panel.
 The receiver should become familiar with how the fire suppression system operates and how it should be tested.
 Failure to keep these systems in good working order and to follow procedures could be deadly.
 It is important that testing and training be carried out regularly and that procedures be posted and read by data center personnel.
 Additionally, the fire suppression system must, at a minimum, comply with local fire and safety codes.